qmlbook/qmlbook/docs/shaders/shaders.rst

     t = (3.0 - 2.0 * t) * t * t;
     pos.x = mix(qt_Vertex.x, width, t * bend);

 The curve starts smooth at the 0.0 value, grows then and stops smoothly towards the 1.0 value.
 Here is a plot of the function in the specified range.
-For us only the range from 0..1 is from interest.
+For us, only the range from 0..1 is from interest.

 .. figure:: assets/curve.png